ESV43/Meld-PRO/README.md

 > **Note:** No developer account, Client ID, or any external setup is required.
 Just log in with your regular Spotify account — free or Premium.

 > **Important:** For reliable playback, disable battery optimization for Meld in your phone settings (**Settings → Apps → Meld → Battery → Unrestricted**).
 Without this, Android may throttle the app and cause long delays before songs start playing.

-### Qobuz Lossless (Optional)

-1. Make sure Spotify integration is set up first (see above) — Qobuz lives under the same settings screen
-2. Scroll to the **"Audio quality (experimental)"** section at the bottom of **Settings → Integrations → Spotify**
-3. Enable **"Use Qobuz for lossless playback"**
-4. Pick a **quality tier** — AAC 320, CD (recommended default), or Hi-Res
-5. Pick a **resolver backend** — Monokenny is the recommended default; Jumo and Squid are alternates that the app also rotates through automatically on failure
-6. Set the **country code** (ISO two-letter, e.g. `US`, `IT`, `FR`) — this affects which regional Qobuz catalog is queried

-That's it — the next time you play a song, Meld will try Qobuz first and fall back to YouTube Music if the track isn't available there.
-The toggle can be turned off at any time to revert to YouTube-only playback.

-> **Hot-reload:** Toggling Qobuz on/off, switching backend, quality, or country code automatically reloads the currently playing track so the new source takes effect immediately. **No app restart is required.**

 ### Building from source